Plant Hardiness, Heat Tolerance and Climate Zones

 Keep in mind, however, that this USDA map is mostly a guideline.
-While the USDA map reflects pretty well the garden climates of the eastern half of North America, it does not factor in any elevation or precipitation which have quite an impact in western climates.
-It does not include micro climates, humidity, summer heat tolerance either.
+While the USDA map reflects pretty well the garden climates of the eastern half of North America, it does not factor in any elevation or precipitation which has quite an impact in western climates.
+It does not include microclimates, humidity, or summer heat tolerance either.

 AHS Heat Zones